ChimJohn/Lakehouse-Stock-Anaytics/README.md

 ## Known Limitations

 - **No forward P/E**: FMP's free tier doesn't expose forward-looking analyst estimates, so the model falls back to trailing P/E for that scoring component
-- **PEG data gaps**: Some tickers (e.g. DIS, UNH, JNJ, META in early runs) don't return a PEG ratio from FMP's free tier — these are scored as neutral (0.5) on that component rather than penalized
+- **PEG data gaps**: Some tickers (e.g. UNH, JNJ, META, TSLA) don't return a PEG ratio from FMP's free tier — these are scored as neutral (0.5) on that component rather than penalized
+- **Permanently restricted symbols**: ORCL, QCOM, BLK, MA, and ASML cannot be fetched on the free tier and are excluded from the tracked universe
-- **21-ticker universe**: Deliberately small to stay well within FMP's 250 calls/day free quota with room for manual testing
+- **16-ticker universe**: Deliberately small to stay well within FMP's 250 calls/day free quota with room for manual testing

 ---